 1. Chicken Breast, Veggies, Brown Rice, Coconut Oil (add 1-3tsp to rice and 1tsp for cooking chicken)

 2. Chicken Breast, Veggies, Potato Wedges (boil for 5 minutes and cook on skillet in 2-3 tsp of oil)

 Question & Answers

 - Why have you included carbs in the main meal?
 I thought carbs make you fat?
 Carbs are only problematic when eaten excessively, beyond what your body requires.
 As long as you are eating low calories then carb intake will make very little difference in respect to fat loss.
-In other words two diets of equal calories with varying levels of carb intake will result in the same level of fat loss.
+In other words, two diets of equal calories with varying levels of carb intake will result in the same level of fat loss.
 If you are still unsure then you can read this brilliant article by Lyle Mcdonald, Low Carbohydrate Diets Have No Metabolic Advantage.
-In addition carbs in the main meal serve very important functions such as increasing leptin (improved satiety and metabolic rate), refilling depleted muscle glycogen stores and triggering the release of seratonin which will improve your quality of sleep and make you feel good.
+In addition, carbs in the main meal serve very important functions such as increasing leptin (improved satiety and metabolic rate), refilling depleted muscle glycogen stores and triggering the release of serotonin which will improve your quality of sleep and make you feel good.